 Playspace or teen hangout

 If an RV with a bunk room is not in your budget or size requirements, you can still achieve some of the above with a bunk bed area.
 Most bunk beds are tucked away in the RV and provide a little enclosed area for the kids.
 Younger children enjoy having this dedicated area.
 It’s a good idea to make this area kid-friendly and fun.
-My daughter decorated her bunk area and stores all of her stuffed animals there.
-She loves to hang out in there and watch a movie and play.
+My daughter decorates her bunk area and stores all her stuffed animals there.
+She loves to hang out there and watch a movie, and play.
 The best part of a bunk room is that kids can have their dedicated entertainment center while the parents can relax in the main living quarters.

 Moden bunkhouses are often designed with this in mind.
 For example, many bunk areas will have separate storage compartments or shelves built-in, allowing kids to keep their items organized.
 Many will also have extra features like in-wall USB ports so kids can charge their tablets or phones.

 Regardless of what style of bunk bed setup you choose, it’s smart to have a predetermined plan for where the kids will play and hang out.
 Keep this in mind when searching for RVs.
 When shopping for an RV, you will have many different floor plans with bunkhouses to choose from